Linear Response for a Family of Self-Consistent Transfer Operators: Introduction

 In this paper we rigorously prove a linear response formula for all-to-all weakly coupled uniformly expanding maps in the thermodynamic limit.
-To the best of our knowledge, there are few results on linear response of coupled map systems.
-The smooth dependence of the SRB measure and the linear response formula for coupled map lattices was studied by Jiang and de la Llave \cite{jiang2006linear,jiang1999smooth}.
+To the best of our knowledge, there are few results available on linear response of complex systems with multiple interacting units.
+A program focusing on the control of statistical properties of extended systems by exploiting linear response was outlined by Mackay \cite{mackay2018management}.
+This question was further pursued in the case of a single dynamical unit defined by a uniformly expanding circle map \cite{galatolo2017controlling} and by a smooth map of a compact smooth Riemannian manifold \cite{kloeckner2018linear}.
+In case of coupled map lattices, the smooth dependence of the SRB measure and the linear response formula for was studied by Jiang and de la Llave \cite{jiang2006linear,jiang1999smooth}.
 Wormell and Gottwald \cite{wormell2018validity,wormell2019linear} recently showcased numerical examples and some rigorous arguments for all-to-all coupled maps with mean-field interaction showing that it is possible for a high dimensional compound system to exhibit linear response, even if its units do not.

-Our setup is close to that of Fernandez \cite{fernandez2014breaking}.
+Our setup is based on the model studied by Fernandez \cite{fernandez2014breaking}.
 The finite size model is described by $M$ coordinates $(x_1,...,x_M)$ with $x_i\in\T$, whose evolution is given by

 where $\Phi_\epsilon:\T\times \T^M\rightarrow \T$,